Allen Gregory

 Allen Gregory is an American adult animated sitcom created by Jonah Hill, Jarrad Paul, and Andrew Mogul for Fox.
 The series follows a pretentious seven-year-old boy named Allen Gregory De Longpre, who, along with his adopted sister Julie, is raised by their two rich fathers, Richard and Jeremy.

-The series received largely negative reviews from critics, who criticized the characters and writing.
+The series received generally negative reviews from critics.
 On January 8, 2012, the series was cancelled after only one season with seven episodes.

 Synopsis

 The series follows Allen Gregory De Longpre (Jonah Hill), a pretentious seven-year-old raised by his two fathers, Richard and Jeremy.
 Allen has an adopted sister, Julie.
 Allen must start attending a public elementary school due to the effect of the recession on his family's finances.
 Richard also pressures Jeremy to secure employment due to the financial issues, although Richard avoids divulging information to Jeremy as to why they need additional income.
 Allen is enamored with an elderly school principal, Judith Gottlieb, much to her disapproval.
 She protests but is forced to accept his behavior due to pressure from the school superintendent, who is friends with Richard.